-SHL Verify Interactive is SHL's new test series.
-It attemps to leave the traditional assessments behind and move them into the modern world, with a format that is candidate-centered.
+SHL Verify Interactive is SHL's newest test series.
+It attempts to leave the traditional assessments behind and move them into the modern world, with a format that is candidate-centered.

 The SHL Verify Interactive series attempts to make the test experience more fun and engaging, whilst trying to replicate the tasks the successful candidate might be expected to perform in their new role.

 Traditional assessments would not require the candidate to interact with the on-screen question/answer in ways other than selecting which of the answer options they believed to be correct.